-- Minimum Credits.
-All candidates must earn a minimum of 90 credits toward an associate degree.
-Credit courses numbered below 100 cannot be used to fulfill the 90 credit minimum requirement for any degree. - Minimum Grade Point Average.
-All candidates for a degree must have at least a 2.0 minimum cumulative grade point average ("C" average). - Minimum Residency.
-All degree candidates must accumulate at least 30 credits of satisfactory work at CGCC to establish residency.
-Non-traditional credit, credit transferred from another institution or challenge credit may not be used to establish residency. - Twenty-four of the credits earned at CGCC must apply to the specific associate degree requirements the student is pursuing.
+- Minimum Credits: All candidates must earn a minimum of 90 credits toward an associate degree.
+Credit courses numbered below 100 cannot be used to fulfill the 90 credit minimum requirement for any degree. - Minimum Grade Point: Average.
+All candidates for a degree must have at least a 2.0 minimum cumulative grade point average ("C" average). - Minimum Residency: To establish residency, all degree candidates must successfully complete 34 percent of the degree requirements at CGCC.
+Credit for prior learning, credit transferred from another institution or challenge credit may not be used to establish residency.